 My daughter found this best Paris patisserie and my sister claims the walnut tart is the best dessert she has ever tasted!
 Walnuts just never taste as fresh in Canada.
 In France, walnuts melt in your mouth and their taste is exquisite.

-And there you have the twelve best Paris patisseries to try on your next visit to Paris.
-Don’t worry, the tasting isn’t over.
-I’m sure there will be a new addition to the list of best Paris patisseries very soon.
+And there you have the 16 best Paris patisseries to try on your next visit to Paris.
+It’s hard to pick the very best pastry in Paris.
+The choice is endless.
+Which of these best Paris patisseries will be your favourite?

 Until next time,